 Create a sustainable supply-chain

-As a good tour operator, you’re working hard to ensure your travel experiences and trips are organised in a sustainable way.
+As a good travel business, you’re working hard to ensure your travel experiences and trips are organised in a sustainable way.
 For your trips to be sustainable, you want to make sure your entire supply-chain works sustainably too.

 From transport and local guides to the accommodations you book for your travellers to spend the night.
 But how do you select sustainable accommodations?
 And on what criteria do you base your selection?